Many of you will have noticed lately that you are having more and more interaction with those involved with managing risk in your business.

 - The integrated Ostara PQQ (Pre-Qualification Questionnaire) that you carried out on the contractor would show that this contractor had been put through a rigorous approval process – including all details on training (working at height, asbestos etc) and the certificates and value of insurances held plus risk assessment and method statements.
-We have used our years of FM experience to design the PQQ but you can add and tailor it to fit your business even better
+We have used our years of facilities management (FM) experience to design the PQQ, but you can add and tailor it to fit your business even better

 - Asbestos records can be held to share with the contractor, prior to work commencing

 - An appropriate declaration can be made by the contractor prior to work commencing to state that they are competent in the work to be carried out and that they have assessed the work environment and assessed the risks associated with the work to be done.
 Even better would be that the contractor had provided a method statement or completed a detailed risk assessment or Permit to Work, prior to commencing work.

 In essence, the use of a CAFM system promotes best practice as it guides all users through the correct steps to be taken.
 Just imagine if you could enforce the above process and collate all of the information above within minutes (all activity within the Ostara CAFM is in real-time).
 What’s more think of the potential cost savings in insurance and any potential court cases that can be made on the production of such detailed and accurate information.

 A full audit trail should be available and should ideally include:

 - All activity associated with that job/task/work order will be logged and time stamped against the order raised?